Oscar W. Adams Sr.

 Oscar William Adams Sr. (October 24, 1882 – May 14, 1946) was a journalist and publisher in the United States.
 He published the Birmingham Reporter.
 His son Oscar William Adams Jr. became an Alabama Supreme Court Justice.

 He was from Gulfcrest, Alabama.
-Adams and his brother Frank were members of the Knights of Pythias.
+Adams and his brother Frank were members of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia.

 He graduated from Normal A&M College in Normal, Alabama.

+Birmingham Reporter

+The Birmingham Reporter newspaper in Birmingham, Alabama served the African American community.
+It was the official newspaper of various fraternal organizations.
+Oscar W. Adams was its editor.